 - Remember that apathy is a PD symptom, and that your loved one isn’t necessarily being lazy or making excuses.
 Apathy can be one of the most frustrating PD symptoms for caregivers.

-- Recognize warning signs of caregiver fatigue: ignoring your own health needs; growing feelings of isolation; feeling anxious about the future; an inability to concentrate or make decisions.
+- Recognize warning signs of Exhaustion and depression associated with taking care of a loved one with a chronic health condition.: ignoring your own health needs; growing feelings of isolation; feeling anxious about the future; an inability to concentrate or make decisions.

 Along with Mood, the Parkinson’s Foundation recently published Cognition and Psychosis to help people with PD and caregivers through these changes.
 Call our free Helpline at 1-800-4PD-INFO (473-4636) to order any of our educational materials or to speak to a Parkinson’s specialist.